kostikoistinen/Tic-Tac-Toe/README.md

 <br />
 1) The game and teaching module
 <br />
 	Download the jupyter notebook file (in jupyterfile folder) and run the file in jupyter notebook.
-There are two segments, The game - cell and the training - cell.
+Download also the default trained model (working_AI.h5).
+There are two segments in notebook, The game - cell and the training - cell.
 <br />
 ................................
 <br />